mohammed-bouaziz/Memory-aware-AI-Engineering/readme.md

 This repository contains C implementations designed to demonstrate the physical realities of computer memory.
 It highlights why theoretical "Big-O" notation often fails to account for real-world hardware constraints like cache lines, memory latency, and `malloc` overhead.

-These experiments are part of a broader study path (outlined below) analyzing why high-level structures (like Python Dictionaries) differ in performance compared to low-level contiguous memory (like NumPy Arrays or C-Structs).
+These experiments are part of a broader study path analyzing why high-level structures (like Python Dictionaries) differ in performance compared to low-level contiguous memory (like NumPy Arrays or C-Structs).

 ## 📂 The Experiments

 ### 1. Cache Latency & Effective Access Time
-**File:** `hello.c` (Referred to as the Cache Test)
+**File:** `demistifying-cache.c` (Referred to as the Cache Test)

 This program demonstrates the **Memory Hierarchy** by measuring the time it takes to access data at different storage intervals.
 It calculates the **Effective Access Time (EAT)** to visualize the cost of a "Cache Miss."